brettz9/webappfind/docs/Developer-Guide.md

 Even if `filetypes.json` is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL detailed for your file type, including for cases where the file extension is used without `filetypes.json`.

+## To-dos for Docs

+1. Reference `webappfind.js` and `meta-webappfind.js` in webappfind-demos-samples
+    repo and document there.